liaoaoyang/hexoblog/source/about/index.md

 I'm a Bachelor of Network Engineering, graduated from [Beijing University of Posts and Telecommunications](http://www.bupt.edu.cn/).

 I'm focusing on LNMP based web application development, which my major skills are PHP programming and related technologies.
-I am also interested in mobile application development, I am a green hand in Android programming.
+I am also interested in mobile application development, I am learning Android programming.

 You might also find me at: